Bogdanp/dramatiq/docs/source/cookbook.rst

    done
    echo

-   pipenv run dramatiq-gevent $all_modules --watch . --watch-use-polling
+   pipenv run remoulade-gevent $all_modules --watch . --watch-use-polling

 Retrying connection errors on startup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Dramatiq does not retry connection errors that occur on worker startup.
+Remoulade does not retry connection errors that occur on worker startup.
 It does, however, return a specific exit code (``3``) when that happens.
 Using that, you can build a wrapper script around it if you need to retry with backoff when connection errors happen during